Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Do you feel better?

-Okay, so… go make some tea, grab your favorite warm blanket, and get ready to read some truly frustrating data with obnoxiously good sources about an unobtainable protein-based pediatric COVID vaccine…
+Okay, so… go make some tea, grab your favorite warm blanket, and get ready to read some genuinely frustrating data with obnoxiously good sources about an unobtainable protein-based pediatric COVID vaccine…

 1. We’ve all seen the headlines.